JonPSmith/SampleMvcWebAppComplex/README.md

 While this application is not open-source it does contain a great deal of useful reference material for anyone wanting to use [GenericServices](https://github.com/JonPSmith/GenericServices) in a real application.
-It also makes writing, and hopefully reading, of the documentation much easier as I have real examples to link to.
+It also makes writing, and hopefully the understanding, of the documentation much easier as it can point to working example code.

 There are a number of usages of GenericServices not seen in the original [SampleMvcWebApp(basic) code](https://github.com/JonPSmith/SampleMvcWebApp).